mittal-prashant/Door-Lock/Final Submission/doorlock/doorlock.txt

             begin

-			  // If the password is correct we check what is the command given by user if(command)
+			  // If the password is correct we check what is the command given by the user if(command)

                 begin